 What Happens When Ortho-K is Discontinued?

 This is a common and important question.
-What if my child decides to stop wearing the lenses as a teenager or young adult?
+What if your child decides to stop wearing the lenses as a teenager or young adult?
 First, the refractive effect—the part that corrects vision—is completely reversible.
 Over a period of a few days to weeks, the cornea will gradually return to its original shape, and the myopia will return to its pre-treatment level.
 The patient would simply need to resume wearing glasses or daytime contacts.

-But here’s the critical part: the myopia control benefit is not lost.
+But here’s the critical part: the myopia management benefit is not lost.
 If a child wore ortho-k from age 10 to 18 and their prescription was held stable, stopping treatment at 18 doesn’t cause their eyes to suddenly "catch up" on all the growth that was prevented.
 The structural benefit of a shorter, healthier eye is permanent.
 They will still have a lower prescription and a lower risk of myopia-related diseases for the rest of their lives compared to if they had never undergone treatment at all.
 [6]

 Think of it like this: Ortho-K changes the final destination.
 Even if you stop the treatment, you are still at a much better, healthier endpoint than if you had never started the journey.